allielynne20/wk-nine-challenge/README.md

   **Thank you!** :upside_down_face:

-  *Licensed under the Apache License 2.0.*
+  *Licensed under the Apache-License 2.0.*